sindresorhus/file-type/readme.md

 - `.csv` - [Reason.](https://github.com/sindresorhus/file-type/issues/264#issuecomment-568439196)
 - `.svg` - Detecting it requires a full-blown parser.
 Check out [`is-svg`](https://github.com/sindresorhus/is-svg) for something that mostly works.

 ## Custom detectors

 A custom detector is a function that allows specifying custom detection mechanisms.

-An iterable of detectors can be provided as argument for filetype detection methods.
+An iterable of detectors can be provided as argument for file type detection options.

 The detectors are called before the default detections in the provided order.